 Production - any number of dancers, a Production number usually has special props, themes and costuming.

-Competition Director may split ages into single age groups with 12 or more entries per division, if entries warrant
+Competition Director may split categories with 12 or more entries per division, if entries warrant

 Routine, music and costumes must be age appropriate